sureshdraco/cardslider-android/README.md

 You can attach it to RecyclerView from code or XML layout.

 Here are the attributes you can specify in the constructor or XML layout:
-* `activeCardLeft` - Active card offset from start of RecyclerView.
+* `activeCardTop` - Active card offset from start of RecyclerView.
 Default value is 50dp.
-* `cardWidth` - Card width.
+* `cardHeight` - Card width.
 Default value is 148dp.
 * `cardsGap` - Distance between cards.
 Default value is 12dp.

 For card snapping, there is `CardSnapHelper` class.'